 Red beets will stain your fingers, apron and cutting board.

-Wash beets with cold water, cook them (bake, roast or steam) and then slice.
+Wash them with cold water, cook them (bake, roast or steam) and then slice.

 Fresh beets are sold with greens attached.
 Look for the greens when shopping.
-Cut them off (within an inch of the stem) when you arrive home to keep beets at their best.
+Cut them off (within an inch of the stem) when you arrive home to keep them at their best.

-The best flavor is found in the beets that are small to medium size!
+The best flavor is found in the ones that are small to medium size!
 Avoid the big ‘uns.

 You can’t “beet” this: NC State food scientist Paige Luck created this Roasted Beets and Greens dish; serve it with your favorite grilled chicken or pick up a rotisserie chicken at the grocery.
 Check out this beet recipe!